Price Per Square Foot: Why It Matters And How It’s Calculated

 Why Does Price Per Square Foot Matter?

 What can the price per square foot tell buyers and sellers about a home’s price and value?
-While this number doesn’t provide much useful information on its own, price per square foot should be used as a starting point for further investigation.
+While this number alone shows an incomplete view, price per square foot should be used as a starting point.

 Home values tend to be similar among comparable homes within the same neighborhood.
-Comparing the neighborhood’s average price per square foot to the home you want to buy can give you an idea of how your prospective home measures up to similar homes in the area.
+Comparing the neighborhood’s average price per square foot to the home you want to buy can help see how it measures up to similar homes in the area.

 For example, if you’re thinking of buying a home with a higher price per square foot than its very similar next-door neighbor, you might want to ask your real estate agent why that’s the case.
 It could be that the home you’re looking at has upgrades or features the other home doesn’t.

-While the price per square foot doesn’t often give the full picture of what a home has to offer, this metric does provide a foundation for the amount of space you’re getting compared to the home price.
+Despite its overall limitations to offer a full picture, this metric does provide a foundation for the amount of space you’re getting compared to the home price.
 This can help you feel more confident when making an offer on the house.

 Price Per Square Foot Example